mjnurse/mjnurse.github.io/Cheatsheets-C/Scala.md

 }
 import TrafficLightColor._
 val x: TrafficLightColor = Red;
-println(TrafficLightColor.values) // Yields a set of all the values.
+println(TrafficLightColor.values) // Yields: a set of all the values.
 ```

 ## Packages